 The first wrap around the balloon is the hardest part of this craft.
 It’s just kind of awkward and, well, sticky.
 It will be easiest to accomplish with two people.
 One person to hold and maneuver the balloon, the other to wrap the tape.
 Again, the STICKY SIDE should be facing you, NOT sticking to the balloon.

 2.)
 Wrap balloon in tape, sticky side facing IN.

 Repeat the wrapping process, this time with the sticky side facing IN toward the balloon.
 Continue wrapping the tape around the balloon until it doesn’t feel sticky anywhere.
 Again, don’t overdo it with the tape, otherwise, your piñata busting activity may run very, very long.

 3.)
-Cut hole in bottom of wrapped balloon; remove balloon.
+Cut a hole in the bottom of the wrapped balloon; remove the balloon.

 Use box cutters to cut a three-sided flap in the bottom of the balloon.
 The box cutters will puncture the balloon, and once punctured, reach through the hole and pull the balloon out.

 Alternatively, you could leave the balloon in place!
 That way you’d have more of a colorful piñata rather than a clear one.

 4.)
 Cut slits in the top of the piñata; insert twine.